-Involvement of the Institute in the Implementation of UN Global Goals for Sustainable Development
+Involvement of the Institute in the Implementation of UN Global Sustainable Development Goals (SDG)

 UN adopted the 2030 Agenda for Sustainable Development to end poverty in the world, ensure quality education, healthy lives, decent jobs and address key environmental challenges.
 We have identified seven goals closely related to the Institute's business activities, whereby we can monitor our contribution to their implementation.